brrd/abricotine/docs/installation-and-usage.md

 #### Packaging for another os

 If you need to target another platform or arch, your can use `$ npm run packager -- -p <platform> -a <arch>`.
 See `$ npm run packager -- --help` for more information about allowed parameters.

-Since Abricotine requires [native modules that need to be rebuild for each platform and arch](https://github.com/atom/electron/blob/master/docs/tutorial/using-native-node-modules.md), you should not try to target another operating system unless you provide a `node_module` directory which was built with `electron-rebuild` on an environment that matches the target.